aferodeveloper/afero-devdocs/docs/MCU-OTA.md

 - Use the Afero OTA Manager to [prepare a firmware update](../OTAMgr) for your device.
 Note that the MCU OTA mechanism can be used to deliver any type of data to your device, not just MCU code.

-- Use the Afero Profile Editor to [define MCU OTA handling](../AttrDef#MCUAttrs) for the device Profile involved.<br><br>
+- Use the Afero Profile Editor to [define MCU OTA handling](../AttrDef#define-the-mcu-attributes) for the device Profile involved.<br><br>
 In order to support receipt of MCU OTA updates, your device Profile must include a few special attributes, including `AF_MCU_OTA_INFO` and `AF_MCU_OTA_TRANSFER`, which convey control information and the transferred data itself, respectively.
 All special attributes are added for you by the Afero Profile Editor when you select a particular firmware type to be received.
-Read more about this in the in the Profile Editor User Guide, [Configure the MCU](../AttrDef#ConfigMCU) section.
+Read more about this in the in the Profile Editor User Guide, [Define the MCU Attributes](../AttrDef#define-the-mcu-attributes) section.

 - You’ll include code in your MCU application to handle the messaging and data transfers involved in an MCU OTA update.
 The purpose of this page is to help you with that.